Hamedine Kane

 Trained as a librarian in Nouakchott, he made his first trip to Europe in 2004 and decided to establish himself in Brussels.
 Currently, Hamedine Kane is a fellow at the Villa Medici in Rome (2023-2024)

-His video works have been shown at the Tate Modern in London, England; Kanal Centre-Pompidou in Brussels, Belgium; Kunsthalle Trondheim in Trondheim, Norway; the Sainsbury Center, Norwich, England, among others.
+His video works have been shown at the Tate Modern in London, England; Kanal Pompidou Center in Brussels, Belgium; Kunsthalle Trondheim in Trondheim, Norway; the Sainsbury Center, Norwich, England, among others.

 As a filmmaker, his film "The Blue House" has been screened at numerous festivals namely OpenCity Film documentary, London; Biografilm Festival, Bologna; Millennium Documentary Festival, Brussels; RIDM, Montreal.
 His film The Blue House received a special jury mention at the IDFA in Amsterdam in 2020.